21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Concept and techniques

-That is to say, the typical scale of the HI 21-cm signal is around 0.5 mK.
+That is to say, the typical scale of the HI 21 cm signal is around 0.5~mK.

-A more specific case of data analysis where one averages over a radial bin and measures the power spectrum in redshift is considered in \cite{Battye:2012}.
-The projected error on a power spectrum measurement average over a radial bin in $k$-space of width $\Delta k$ is
+Here we used a signal model where we averaged over a radial bin and measured the power spectrum in redshift.
+This is described in \citet{Battye:2012} and \citet{Battye:2013}.
+The projected error $\sigma_P$ on a power spectrum measurement average $P$ over a radial bin in $k$-space of width $\Delta k$ is